World Diabetes Congress Melbourne

-The next World Diabetes Congress will be held at the Melbourne Congress and Exhibition Centre, Melbourne, Australia from 2 to 6 December 2013.
+The next World Diabetes Congress will be held at the Melbourne Convention and Exhibition Centre, Melbourne, Australia from 2 to 6 December 2013.

 Stay informed on all news related to the World Diabetes Congress by subscribing to the newsletter.
 You can do so by completing the form on the World Diabetes Congress homepage.